saibot1997/LaserPointerRobot_yolov5/README.txt

 results = model(imgs)
 results.print()  # or .show(), .save()

+5. Install the control software on the robot control board (dir: Laser_pointer_V4)

-5. The file 'LaserPointer_yolov5s.py' contains the code to control the Robot based on the detected objects.
+6. The file 'LaserPointer_yolov5s.py' contains the code to control the Robot based on the detected objects.
 You can find further information in the comments.